If you’re deaf or have hearing loss, find out what help you can get in the workplace.

 It’s important that your colleagues understand how they can best support and communicate with you.
 You might find it useful to share our communication tips.

-RNID also offers a variety of courses to help workplaces become inclusive for deaf people and those with hearing loss.
+RNID also offers training for businesses and organisations to help workplaces become inclusive for deaf people and those with hearing loss.
 Talk to your employer if you think your workplace may benefit from one.